wolfhesse/dotnet-docker-samples/README.md

 * [.NET Core self-contained application Docker Production Samp](dotnetapp-selfcontained) - This sample is also good for production scenarios since it relies on an operating system image (without .NET Core).
 [Self-contained .NET Core apps](https://docs.microsoft.com/dotnet/articles/core/deploying/) include .NET Core as part of the app and not as a centrally installed component in a base image.
 * [ASP.NET Core Docker Production Sample](aspnetapp) - This samples demonstrates a Dockerized ASP.NET Core Web App.

+### ARM32 / Raspberry Pi

+* [.NET Core Docker Production Sample](dotnetapp-prod) - This sample includes instructions for running a runtime image with Linux on a Raspberry Pi.

 ## Related Repositories

 See the following related Docker Hub repos: